A strategic guide to the Zendesk first reply time explore recipe setup in 2026

 -

 A more efficient team: When replies are fast, you prevent ticket queues from piling up.
-It also cuts down on those "Hey, any update on this?" follow-up messages from anxious customers, which just create more work.
+It also helps manage customer expectations, reducing the need for follow-up messages.

 -